telerik/ajax-docs/get-started.md

 We try to create built-in features for the most common use cases, and the rich API the controls provide lets you customize their behavior further.

-If you do not immediately see a feature you need, take a look at the control properties and it is likely that something will stand out as relevant.
-Searching online for your question is likely to provide you with demos, documentation or forum threads that treat similar questions and can jump-start your development.
+If you do not immediately see a feature you need, **take a look at the control properties and events** and it is likely that something will stand out as relevant. **Searching online** for your question is likely to provide you with **demos**, **documentation** or **forum** threads that treat similar questions and can **jump-start your development**.

 Each control also has a section in its documentation that is dedicated to listing properties and events with details on what they do and how they are used.
-The folders are invariably called `Server-side Programming` and `Client-side Programming`.
-This is the first place to look at when you need to implement additional logic around the control's functionality as it provides API reference and event handling information.
+The folders are invariably called **`Server-side Programming`** and **`Client-side Programming`** in the table of contents on the left hand side.
+This is the first place to look at when you need to **implement additional logic** around the control's functionality as it provides **API reference and event handling information**.

+**Complex controls** often use other Telerik controls internally, and so **customizing** their behavior usually **boils down to accessing the child controls and using their properties and events** as if they were not nested.
+Thus, looking for child control references is a shortcut to customizing complex controls.
+They can be exposed as properties, and often times using `.FindControl()` will let you access them.

-When you need to get work done in the browser, you will need a reference to the client-side object of the control.
+When you need to get work done **in the browser**, you will need a **reference to the client-side object** of the control.
 This is a bit peculiar in MS AJAX, and the [Get Client-side Reference to a Control Object]({%slug general-information/get-client-side-reference%}) help article explains how to do that.

 ### Change Control Appearance